Yasinj05/task-manager-api/readme.md

 ## Overview

-The Task Manager Application allows users to manage their tasks.
-Users can perform CRUD (Create, Read, Update, Delete) operations on tasks.
-Each task consists of a name, author, description, and optional date.
+The Task Manager Application allows users to create, update, delete, and view tasks.
+Users can also register an account and authenticate to perform these actions.

 ## How to Run the Project